 Fourvière Basilica

 The Basilique de Fourvière is the city’s most important religious monument, standing proudly on the heights of Lyon, protecting the city for decades.
 It’s free to visit, and believe me, the interior is just as impressive as the exterior.
-You can take advantage of being at the top of the city to admire the panoramic view, and it’s a great opportunity to hop aboard the funicular!
+You can take advantage of being at the top of the city to admire the panoramic view, and this is an opportunity to hop aboard the funicular!

-One of the distinctive features of our city, and one that contributes to its richness, are its murals.
-There are dozens of them on the walls of buildings, the best known being the Mur des Lyonnais, a fresco of Lyon’s celebrities, and the Fresque des Canuts, Europe’s largest painted wall.
+One of the distinctive features of our city, and one that contributes to its richness, is its painted walls.
+Dozens of them can be found on the walls of buildings, the best known being the Mur des Lyonnais, a fresco of Lyon celebrities, and the Fresque des Canuts, the largest painted wall in Europe.
 So take to the streets in search of these treasures.
-We recommend that you finish your walk at Croix-Rousse, where you’ll find many works of street art along the slopes!
+We recommend that you finish your walk at Croix-Rousse, where you’ll find many works of street art along the slopes.
+A word of advice: don’t forget to charge up your phone to shoot.

 The Montluc Memorial

-This place isn’t the most fun activity on this list, but it’s still very interesting.
-During the Second World War, it was used by the Lyon Gestapo as a prison to hold Jews and other prisoners before they were transported to concentration camps.
+Not the most fun activity on this list, but very interesting nonetheless.
+During the Second World War, it was used by Lyon’s Gestapo as a prison to hold Jews and other prisoners before transporting them to concentration camps.
 Since 2010, the building has been open to the public as a place of national remembrance.
 The memorial is free to visit, and takes us back to this dark part of French history.

 The Memorial National de la prison de Montluc is engaged in a vast project of restoration and rehabilitation of part of its buildings from 2022 to 2025 (more info here).

-If you like to read, if you’re curious, we’ve got a treasure hunt for you.
+If you like to read, if you’re curious, we’ve got a real treasure hunt for you.
 Sort through your bookshelf and take some of the books you’d like to give away with you.
-Now set off on an adventure, and rummage through the reading boxes in search of a book you might like.
-Don’t forget to leave some behind, so as not to break the loop!
-Not only will you have the opportunity to wander around the city, but you just might stumble across a nugget!
+Now set off on an adventure, and rummage through the Reading Boxes in search of a book you might like.
+Not only will you have the opportunity to wander around the city, but you just might stumble across a nugget.